mModule/guide_hma/Install.md

 # Installing and activating HMA.

-Download (copy) the HMA apk file to you device.<br>
+Download (or copy) the HMA apk file to your device.<br>

 Open your favorite file manager and navigate the directory where you stored the HMA apk file.
 1. Select the the HMA apk file and install it.

 ![](image/HMA01.jpg?raw=true)

-When the install is complete.<br>
+When the install is complete, you will see a new notification in the notification bar.

-You will see a new notification in the notification bar, pull down your notification bar.
+Pull down your notification bar.

 1. Select the <b>Xposed Module Is Not Activated Yet</b> notification.

 ![](image/HMA02.jpg?raw=true)

 LSPosed module manager will open to the HMA app.<br>

 Activate HMA and then open HMA's settings (Home screen).
 1. Turn on the <i>Enable module</i> toggle.
 2. Select <b>only</b> <i>System Framework</i> for the scope that HMA is applied to.